 No. Our real estate agents’ pay isn’t tied to a home’s purchase price, as they receive a base salary and bonuses based on how many homes they help buy.
-While Flyhomes collects a standard commission, a portion of that money is often paid back to the buyer in the form of a rebate.
+Flyhomes collects a standard commission, which goes toward operating costs.

 As soon as possible.
-That’s why we get you pre-underwritten, first thing.
-Doing so let’s you know your budget and lets sellers know you can pay.
-Learn more about the benefits of getting pre-approved.
+That’s why Flyhomes Mortgage gets you pre-underwritten, first thing.
+Doing so lets you know your budget and lets sellers know you can pay.
+Learn more about the benefits of getting pre-underwritten.